-Amidst the overwhelm of frightening news regarding COVID-19, stories of remarkable human generosity offer hope and inspiration.
-We thought it might be nice to share a few from the world of CSR, foundations, and grantmaking.
+Amidst the overwhelm of frightening news regarding coronavirus, stories of remarkable human generosity offer hope and inspiration.
+We thought it might be nice to share a few actions in response to COVID-19 from the world of CSR, foundations, and grantmaking.

-The following organizations have each responded to COVID-19 with urgency, opening much-needed grant opportunities right away through Submittable.
+The following organizations have each acted with urgency, opening much-needed grant opportunities right away through Submittable.
 Their teams are focused on streamlined applications and quick turnaround time for funding decisions, so that the people and groups needing help can get it quickly.
 And helping them helps all of us.

 For artists impacted financially by COVID-19 in Washington State, Artist Trust has launched rapid response grants through the COVID-19 Relief Fund.
 Applications are being accepted for unrestricted cash grants between $500 and $5,000, with grantees being selected on a weekly basis.

 Washington State artists can seek to recoup funds lost to cancellations, closures, and medical expenses.
 They can also apply for assistance with lost wages and to help pay for living expenses including rent, mortgage, food, and utilities.